Doctor of Philosophy in Network Science

 The Statement of Purpose should not be longer than 1500 words.

-Application deadline is February 1, 2023.
-Please note that this is later than the general CEU application deadline.
+Application deadline is February 1, 2024.
 Anyone applying to our PhD program before or on Feb 1 (until 23:59 CET) will be automatically considered for a scholarship.